 Public Hospitals and Clinics – New York City

 Public hospitals and community based clinics often provide discounted or free medical care and medication.
 Many of these providers treat uninsured individuals for free or at a reduced rate, called a sliding fee scale.
-In New York City, the public hospital system is run by the New York City Health and Hospitals Corporation (HHC).
-There are HHC facilities throughout the city except Staten Island.
+In New York City, the public hospital system is run by the New York City Health + Hospitals Corporation (H+H).
+There are H+H facilities throughout the city.

-HHC offers a sliding fee scale program for uninsured and underinsured patients called HHC Options.
+HHC offers a sliding fee scale program for uninsured and underinsured patients called NYC Care.
 This program offers reduced fees for in-patient and out-patient services.
-The Commission on the Public’s Health System published a published a guide to HHC Options which is available on HHC’s website.
-Updated financial eligibility information is also published on HHC’s website.
+The sliding fee scale is at this link https://www.nychealthandhospitals.org/financial-assistance/ (scroll down to WHAT DO I PAY?
+Heading).
+The fee scale is also on PAGE 12 of the new member handbook.